-Step 3: If the student is dissatisfied with the prior decision, the student can present the grievance, in writing, to the Vice President, Provost, or Dean, as appropriate.
-The grievance should be presented promptly and in no event, later 42 North Park University than five business days after the Step 2 decision.
+c.Step Three: If the student is dissatisfied with the prior decision, the student can present the grievance, in writing, to the vice president, provost, or dean, as appropriate.
+The grievance should be presented promptly and in no event, later than five business days after the Step two decision.
 The grievance must summarize the decision, action, or other matter being grieved and explain why it is being challenged.
 Copies of any related documentation shall be attached.
-The Vice President, Provost, Dean receiving the grievance, or a designee to whom they assign responsibility for resolving the grievance, will conduct any investigation deemed necessary, including joint meetings among the student grievant, the person who is the subject of the grievance, if any, and a university official responsible for any policy or procedure at issue.
-In the event of a meeting, both the grievant and any person who is the subject of the grievance may request the assistance and presence of another member of the North Park University Community.
-The appropriate Vice President, Provost, Dean or designee will promptly render a decision.

-Step 4: If the student is dissatisfied with the decision at Step 3, the student may appeal to the President of the University.
+The vice president, provost, dean receiving the grievance, or a designee to whom they assign responsibility for resolving the grievance, will conduct any investigation deemed necessary, including joint meetings among the student grievant, the person who is the subject of the grievance, if any, and a university official responsible for any policy or procedure at issue.
+In the event of a meeting, both the grievant and any person who is the subject of the grievance may request the assistance and presence of another member of the North Park community.
+The appropriate vice president, provost, dean or designee will promptly render a decision. d.Step Four: If the student is dissatisfied with the decision at step three, the student may appeal to the president of the university.
 The appeal must be taken no later than five business days after the prior decision and shall be in writing.
 The appeal must summarize the decision, action, or other matter at issue, explain why it is being challenged, and describe any prior steps of the grievance process, including the determination.
 Copies of any related documentation shall be attached.
-The President shall determine the appeal based upon the record presented, and any additional investigation the President deems appropriate.
-The decision of the President shall be final and binding.
-This policy can be found in the NPU Undergraduate Student Handbook: (www.northpark.edu/studenthandbook)
+The president shall determine the appeal based upon the record presented, and any additional investigation the president deems appropriate.
+The decision of the president shall be final and binding.

-Section Va: Progression and Retention
+Section V.B.
+Progression and Retention Academic

-Academic Standing and Grading Policies
+19. Academic Standing and Grading Policies

-A cumulative grade point average of at least 2.0 must be maintained.
+a.A cumulative grade point average of at least 2.0 must be maintained.
 Continuation in the major requires a minimum grade of "C" (76%) in each nursing course and a PASS in clinical for courses having a clinical component.
 Students must obtain a total grade of 76% or better on exams and quizzes in order to pass the theory portion of a class.
 Additional assignments will not be computed in the grade if 76% or better on the exams has not been obtained.

-If a grade below 76% is achieved in the theory portion of a course, both theory and clinical must be repeated.
+b.If a grade below 76% is achieved in the theory portion of a course, both theory and clinical must be repeated.
 If a student does not pass the clinical portion of a course both theory and clinical must be repeated.
 A grade of F will be given in a course in which a student fails clinical.

-Grade Rounding Policy - Grades on course assignments and examinations which are determined by percentages involving decimals will not be rounded up to the next whole number when equal to 0.5 or greater.
+c.Grade Rounding Policy - Grades on course assignments and examinations which are determined by percentages involving decimals will not be rounded up to the next whole number when equal to 0.5 or greater.

-A student may repeat only one nursing course one time throughout the major.
+d..A student may repeat only one nursing course one time throughout the major.
 Dropping a course in which the student is not achieving a passing average shall be considered a "repeat".
 This decision may be appealed to the undergraduate Selection and Progression Committee of the School of Nursing and Health Sciences.